LanceMcCarthy/dvlup-blog/dvlup/content/en/page/about.md

 ## Hackathons

-I am a lucky hackathon veteran.
-I have never lost a hackathon event that I participated in.
-Most as 1st place, sometimes 2nd or 3rd place.
-Here are my favorites:
+As a hackathon veteran, I've hosted and judged dozens of hackathons; from MIT and Harvard, to many brand-sponsored events.
+I have also participated in many hackathons as a contestant, never lost an event.
+Usually 1st or 2nd place, couple 3rd place.
+Here are some of my favorite wins:

 - [iSmack](https://blogs.windows.com/devices/2013/07/05/ismack-wins-build-hackathon-for-best-windows-phone-app/) at Microsoft Build 2013 Conference (my favorite!)
 - [Readicle](http://web.archive.org/web/20211020094143/https://developer.att.com/blog/at-amp-t-mobile-app-hackathon-boston-recap) at AT&T Hackathon.
 I won 2nd place overall and 1st place for Windows Phone.
 (Apple ended up monetizing this idea)